-Recent statistics released by Ofcom revealed that over 50% of children aged 3-4 go online for nearly 8 hours a week, and 1 in 5 children aged 3-4 have their own tablet.
+Statistics released by Ofcom show that over 50% of children aged 3-4 go online for nearly 8 hours a week, and 1 in 5 children aged 3-4 have their own tablet.

-Research has found that children form ‘digital habits’ during early development (such as using devices after bedtime), and so it is important for parents and carers to support children to develop positive – and lasting – digital habits from an early age.
+Research has found that children form ‘digital habits’ during early development (such as using devices after bedtime).
+Therefore it is important for parents to support children to develop positive – and lasting – digital habits from an early age.

-There are many potential benefits of children engaging with digital technology from an early age.
-The internet presents children with opportunities to learn, connect with family, develop their creativity, as well as have fun.
-Apps, games and websites designed for under 5s help children to improve their literacy and numeracy skills, and support them to develop their fine-motor skills (such as their ability to move fingers independently by pointing and pushing buttons, and improving hand-eye coordination).
+There are many benefits of children engaging with technology from an early age.
+The internet provides children with opportunities to learn, connect with family, develop creativity, as well as have fun.
+Apps, games and websites designed for under 5s help children to improve their literacy and numeracy skills, and supports them to develop their fine-motor skills (such as their ability to move fingers independently by pointing and pushing buttons, and improving hand-eye coordination).

 A number of families use video chat and messaging services as a way to connect with family and friends, which allows young children to maintain relationships with relatives.

 There are lots of child friendly sites you can explore with your child, such as Cbeebies, where children can watch videos, play games, learn and be entertained.